-(May be taken more than once.)
+DOCTORAL DISSERTATION (May be taken more than once.)
 Prerequisite: acceptance of research proposal by the Interdisciplinary Doctoral Committee and approval by the dissertation director.
 Original research by the doctoral student.

-BIOMEDICAL ENGINEERING
+BIOMEDICAL ENGINEERING 4800:

-522 PHYSIOLOGICAL CONTROL SYSTEMS Prerequisites: 3100.202 and 3450.335.
+522 PHYSIOLOGICAL CONTROL SYSTEMS

 The basic techniques employed in control theory, systems analysis, and model identification as they apply to physiological systems.

-530 DESIGN OF MEDICAL IMAGING SYSTEMS Prerequisites: 3100:200; 3650:292; 4400:343, 353; 4800:305; or by permission of instructor.
-Physical principles and engineering design of medical imaging systems, with emphasis on digital radiography, computed tomography, nuclear medicine, ultrasound and magnetic resource.
+530 DESIGN OF MEDICAL IMAGING SYSTEMS 3 credits Prerequisites: Permission of instructor.
+Physical principles and engineering design of medical imaging systems, with emphasis on digital radiography, computed tomography, nuclear medicine, ultrasound and magnetic resonance.

-IMAGE SCIENCE 3 credits Prerequisites: 3100:200, 3650:292, 4400:343, or by permission of the instructor.
+IMAGE SCIENCE Prerequisites: Permission of the instructor.
 Principles of image science, image performance parameters and image assessment techniques of medical imaging systems, with emphasis on digital radiography, tomographic imaging, ultrasound and magnetic resonance.

-537 PHYSICS OF MEDICAL IMAGING Prerequisites: 3100:200, 3650:292, 4400:353, 4800:305.
-Physical principles of medical imaging modalities with emphasis on the properties, general mechanisms and interaction of radiation with matter, physics of the image formation and optimization.
+PHYSICS OF MEDICAL IMAGING 3 credits Physical principles of medical imaging modalities with emphasis on the properties, general mechanisms and interaction of radiation with matter, physics of the image formation and optimization.

-560 EXPERIMENTAL TECHNIQUES IN BIOMECHANICS Prerequisites: 3150:153, 3450:335, 3650:292, 4600:203 or by permission.
+EXPERIMENTAL TECHNIQUES IN BIOMECHANICS Prerequisites: Permission.
 Principles of testing and measuring devices commonly used for biofluid and biosolid mechanics studies.
-Laboratories for demonstration and hands-on experience.
+Laboratories for demonstration and hands-on experi-

+570 HUMAN FACTORS ENGINEERING

+3 credits

-670 HUMAN FACTORS ENGINEERING Reliability and human error, human capabilities and limitations, crew protection, display systems, controls and controlling actions, interface design principles, risk management, safety and accident prevention.
+Reliability and human error, human capabilities and limitations, crew protection, display systems, controls and controlling actions, interface design principles, risk management, safety and accident prevention.

-600 BIOMEDICAL ENGINEERING COLLOQUIUM

-(May be repeated for a maximum of 16 credits) The Biomedical Engineering Colloquium is a seminar series designed to introduce students to current topics in biomedical engineering research, design, and business.
+BIOMEDICAL ENGINEERING COLLOQUIUM (May be repeated for a maximum of 16 credits) The Biomedical Engineering Colloquium is a seminar series designed to introduce students to current topics in biomedical engineering research, design, and business.

-BIOMEDICAL INSTRUMENTATION I 4 credits Prerequisites: 3100:561, 562, and 4400:232 or 4400:320.
+BIOMEDICAL INSTRUMENTATION I Prerequisites: 3100:561, 562.
 Clinical instrumentation to measure and display physiologic and anatomic parameters.
 Basic concepts of instrumentation including design criteria and operational analysis.
-Practical experience gained through the use of instrumented mammalian models.
+Practical experience gained through the use of instrumented mammalian mod-

-611 BIOMETRY 3 credits Statistics and experimental design topics for the biomedical and biomedical engineering disciplines including: distributions, hypothesis testing and estimation, ANOVA, probit analysis and nonparametrics statistics.
+BIOMETRY Statistics and experimental design topics for the biomedical and biomedical engineering disciplines including: distributions, hypothesis testing and estimation, ANOVA, probit analysis and nonparametrics statistics.

-620 NEURAL NETWORKS

-Examination of highly parallel, distributed architectures for computing that are, to varying degrees, derived from structures observed in biological nervous systems.
+NEURAL NETWORKS Examination of highly parallel, distributed architectures for computing that are, to varying degrees, derived from structures observed in biological nervous systems.
 After an overview of how real neurons operate, the course will examine both lassial and modern neural computing architectures.
 Comparisons will be made with traditional serial machines and applications for which neural networks seem most promising will be examined.

-621 SENSORY SYSTEMS ANALYSIS Prerequisite: 4400:371 or equivalent, or by permission.
+SENSORY SYSTEMS ANALYSIS Prerequisite: Permission.
 Study of various sensory modalities from a systems engineering perspective.
 Techniques from linear and nonlinear systems analysis are applied to aspects of vision, hearing, touch, and position sensing in humans.
 Comparisons are made with artificial emulations of these senses.

-PROCESSING OF BIOMEDICAL SIGNALS Prerequisites: graduate standing in the College of Engineering and 611 or equivalent.
+623 PROCESSING OF BIOMEDICAL SIGNALS Prerequisites: graduate standing in the College of Engineering and 611 or equivalent.
 Concepts for the analysis of biological continuous signals and point processes including discriminant and principal component analysis, histograms, correlograms and data displays.

-624 IMAGE PROCESSING FOR BIOMEDICAL DATA 3 credits Image sampling, quantization, and transforms.
-Enhancements including smoothing and sharpening.
+624 IMAGE PROCESSING FOR BIOMEDICAL DATA Image sampling, quantization, and transforms.
+Enhancements including smoothing and sharp-ening.
 Restoration using inverse and Wiener filters.
 Edge detection and thresholding with region growing for segmentation.